emma-farina/emma-farina.github.io/context.md

 </div>

 <p>                                                                                                                                                                        </p>
-<p>Using Wikipedia pageviews and Google Trends data from 2018 to 2022, we will investigate the evolution of food habits caused by the COVID-19 pandemic.
+<p align="justify">Using Wikipedia pageviews and Google Trends data from 2018 to 2022, we will investigate the evolution of food habits caused by the COVID-19 pandemic.
 With the assumption that we can use Wikipedia pageviews and Google Trends data to infer changes in food behavior [<a href="https://www.mdpi.com/2072-6643/13/11/3683/htm">5</a>], we aim at addressing the following questions.</p>

 <!--<hr class="major" />-->